 My friend asked me to draw her Highland cow with lots of flowers and lots of pink.
 She prefers the bottom image and I prefer the top.
 There are about a thousand cow sketches in my notebook now.

 I grew a lot of peppers in 2023.
 And I bought my first quality oil pastels.
 I drew these pepper piles in October 2023 when every vessel in my kitchen was overflowing with peppers.
 I drew the person first then got the idea for the mouse fending off an owl with fire breath.
 There’s a lot of learning going on here.
 I started both images using pencil then went over the pencil in black ink.
 The person on the peppers then went straight into oil pastels.
 The mouse I put in watercolor as a base.
 That’s how the stars and owl have their color.
 I love the saturation of the oil pastels, so I added pastel in on top of the peppers and the mouse.
 Without that deep red, the mouse’s peppers looked a lot like carrots.
-If I had this to do over again, I’d make a pepper pile of more quintessential peppers rather than a favorite variety of that I had on hand as a model.
+If I had this to do over again, I’d make a pepper pile of more quintessential peppers rather than a favorite variety of pepper that I had on hand as a model.
 Oil pastels don’t allow for as much detail as ink pens.
 Because of the oil, I can’t go in over the pastels with pens.
 It’s always been my technique to finish the color with watercolors then go back over everything with black to make it pop.
 I ended up going over the pastels with India ink from a dipping type pen.
 The pastels made the ink look diffuse and fuzzy in spots.
 I have since found some success using colored pencils over the pastels to define edges.
 It’s been good for me to expand beyond my usual style and techniques.

 Okay, lots of content on this page is much more recent than this, but this group of cartoons is meaningful to me.